anyesu/readme/readme/2-getting-started.md

 ## Getting Started (slower)

 This getting started guide is a little bit longer, but will give you some superpowers.
-Spend a minute reading this getting started guide and you'll have the best README file in your town very soon.
+Spend a minute reading this getting started guide, and you'll have the best README file in your town very soon.

 ### Blueprint